software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 ## User Requirements

-* As a new user, I want to be able to register, log in, and sign out, so that I have an account that stores my meal plan and donation information.
+- As a new user, I want to be able to register, log in, and sign out, so that I have an account that stores my meal plan and donation information.

-* As a new user, I want to view my personalized account, so that I can know my current status on meal swipes and dining dollars.
+- As a new user, I want to view my personalized account, so that I can know my current status on meal swipes and dining dollars.

-* As an NYU student, I want to donate meal swipes to the whole NYU community, so that others can get a meal if needed.
+- As an NYU student, I want to donate meal swipes to the whole NYU community, so that others can get a meal if needed.

-* As a community-driven student, I want to see the amount of donations, so other students and I are more encouraged to make more donations to help others.
+- As a community-driven student, I want to see the amount of donations, so other students and I are more encouraged to make more donations to help others.

-* As an NYU student, I want to see what food purchases I made, so I can control my budget in meal swipes and dining dollars.
+- As an NYU student, I want to see what food purchases I made, so I can control my budget in meal swipes and dining dollars.

+- As an NYU student, I want to search for a particular student's name or ID so that I can donate meal swipes to a friend.

+- As an NYU student, I want to have a tool that tells me if I have enough meal swipes for the rest of the semester based on my past spending history so that I can plan to donate or claim meal swipes from the meal donation pool.

+- As an NYU student, I want to schedule my meal swipe donations so that I can donate meal swipes automatically and periodically.

+- As an NYU student, I want to specify the number of meal swipes to donate so that I can donate multiple meal swipes at a time.

+- As an NYU student facing food insecurity, I want to claim meal swipes from the meal donation pool so that I don’t run out of meals.

 ## Activity Diagrams

-See instructions.
-Delete this line and place images of your UML Activity diagrams here.
+### UML Activity Diagram 2

+User story: As an NYU student facing food insecurity, I want to claim meal swipes from the meal donation pool so that I don’t run out of meals.

 ## Clickable Prototype